Q. I’m getting married and need to learn how to dance for our First dance. What do I need to do?

 A. This does depend somewhat on your natural ability, the time you spend on it, and on your overall goal.
 If you plan to perform or compete or just have a high standard for the quality of dancing you want to do, it can take longer.
 Most people can achieve at least a basic understanding of a few dances in about 2 months if they come in once a week.
 If they come in more than once a week and practice outside of their lessons, they will learn faster.

 Q. What if I don’t want to compete or perform?

 A. Competitions and performances are strictly voluntary.
 They are fun and challenging to people who choose to do them, but the majority of people are only interested in social dancing.
-Our group classes are focused on social dancing mainly unless it is a specific technique class.
 Private lessons focus on whatever the student wants to learn and for whatever purpose.
 We tailor our lessons to you and your needs and goals.